Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Also, in extreme cases, estrogen-induced bone marrow suppression may occur (i.e., decreased production of red blood cells, white blood cells, and platelets).
 However, this adverse reaction is more common in birds.

-If your dog has ingested the iron supplements from your birth control pill package, you can observe the clinical signs of iron poisoning.
+If your dog has ingested the iron supplements from your birth control pill package, they may experience the following clinical signs of iron poisoning:

 • Diarrhea (possibly bloody)